 Why are paper planners better?

-Secondly, paper planners are better because they allow you to go off script.
-If you’re using an electronic planner or calendar, you have to stay within the limits of the application that you’re using.
-With paper planners, you can write in the margins, customize with colors and stickers, add your own sections, replace sections, etc.
+- Paper planners allow you to go off script.
+You can write in the margins, customize with colors and stickers, add your own sections, replace sections, etc.

 It’s really a canvas where they’ve given you a bit of direction, but you can adapt it to fit your busy life in the best way for you.